Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 	  <img src="Images/DiagramX.png" />
   </figure>

-  The broadcast source is used as input to the live ABR encoder. the broadcast sources can be original SDI signals from a broadcast facility or TS streams intercepted from a broadcast that need to be re-used in an OTT distribution workflow.
+  The broadcast source is used as input to the live ABR encoder.
+The broadcast sources can be original SDI signals from a broadcast facility or TS streams intercepted from a broadcast that need to be re-used in an OTT distribution workflow.
 The live ABR encoder source performs the ABR encoding of the tracks into CMAF tracks and functions as the ingest source in the CMAF